Interaction Graphs: Additives: The Additive Construction

 The additive construction consists in considering finite weighted families of graphs $G_{i}$ on the same set of vertices.
-This can be related to the way additives are dealt with in proof nets \cite{proofnets, HughesVG}.
-The main interest of this approach is that it allows us to juxtapose two graphs while making sure they cannot interact: such an operation should be the interpretation of the $\with$ connective.
+This can be related to the way additives are dealt with in Girard's proof nets \cite{proofnets}: a sum $G+G'$ intuitively corresponds to the superposition of two proof structures $G$ and $G'$ using a boolean weight $p$.
+The main interest of this approach is that it allows us to juxtapose two graphs while making sure they cannot interact: such an operation will be the interpretation of the $\with$ connective in the GoI construction defined later on.
+In this section, we will define \emph{sliced graphs} and extend in a natural way the operations of execution and measurement; we then show that the scalar trefoil property can be extended to this setting.